cheprasov/ts-cv/README.md

 - Jira
 - etc.

-### Senior PHP / Full Stack Developer at Currency Solutions (London, UK / Tier 2 Visa)
+### Senior PHP / JavaScript Developer at Currency Solutions (London, UK / Tier 2 Visa)
 September 2015 – September 2016 (1 year 1 month)
 Currency Solutions is a rather large Foreign Exchange firm, that unlike other companies, that usually handle both smaller and larger payments, focuses only on large transfers.